iccmr-quantum/OSC-Qasm/README.md

 For more options please refer to the [Additional arguments](#additional-arguments) section above.

 To compile the application you will have to run:
-- on mac/linux: `pyinstaller osc_qasm_mac.spec`
+- on mac: `pyinstaller osc_qasm_mac.spec`
 - on windows: `pyinstaller osc_qasm_windows.spec`
+- on linux: `pyinstaller osc_qasm_linux.spec`

 Note: you might need to edit the `.spec` file to make sure lines 3 to 8 correctly refer to valid paths for your current system configuration.
 More specifically, you might need to change the python version number in the path to match the python version you have in your system.
-Also, note that you simply need to change line 55 of `osq_qasm_windows.spec` to `console=True,` in order to compile the OSC_Qasm_2_console version for Windows.
+Also, note that you simply need to change line 55 of `osq_qasm_windows.spec` to `console=True,` and line 48 to `name=OSC_Qasm_2_console` in order to compile the _OSC-Qasm_ console version for Windows.
+The reason for this separate version is tied to a known bug on Windows, as reported [here](https://github.com/pyinstaller/pyinstaller/issues/6244).

 After compilation, you will find the app executable under the `dist` directory.